Tapanila/GlobalAzure/Lab 3 - Azure Functions/readme.md

     _Opening the function_

-1. Make sure **Develop** is selected.
-Then click **Run** to recompile and run the function.
+1. **Run** to recompile and run the function.
 Confirm that "Compilation succeeded" appears in the output log.

     ![Recompiling the function](https://github.com/Microsoft/TechnicalCommunityContent/raw/master/Cloud%20Computing/Azure%20Functions/Session%202%20-%20Hands%20On/Images/function-recompile.png)